 Those who bought this were impressed with the radiated heat and its area when it was lit.

 8. Dyna-Glo Deluxe Forced Air Heater

-If you have a larger space that needs to be heated up and if you don’t want to play with smaller models, then the Dyna-Glo deluxe forced air heater is something to check out.
+If you have a larger space that needs to be heated up and don’t want to play with smaller models, then the Dyna-Glo deluxe forced air heater is something to check out.
 This can handle a room or home of around 1,900 square feet, and it has a compact design that allows you to store it anywhere.
 There is a thermostat that allows you to set the temperature to save your kerosene when needed.